 The spooky thing to me was, it’s in the middle of nowhere.
 Railroad tracks that pass thru the area and it’s where the town got supplies from many years ago before there were cars and trucks.
 It’s rather secluded and it is strange to see a cemetery in the middle of the woods like it is.
 If I hadn’t known it was there. and I came across it by accident. it would have really spooked me.

-Lost In Michigan books and calendars are on Sale this week, I hope you will take a look at them HERE
+Lost In Michigan books are on Sale this week, I hope you will take a look at them HERE

 It would mean a lot to me if you Subscribe to Lost In Michigan